mrdoob/three.js/threejs/lessons/threejs-lights.md

 The inner cone is defined by setting the [`penumbra`](SpotLight.penumbra) property as a percentage from the outer cone.
-In other words when `penumbra` is 0 then the inner code is the same size (0 = no difference) from the outer cone.
+In other words when `penumbra` is 0 then the inner cone is the same size (0 = no difference) from the outer cone.
 When the `penumbra` is 1 then the light fades starting in the center of the cone to the outer cone.
 When `penumbra` is .5 then the light fades starting from 50% between the center of the outer cone.